 - Using a wooden spoon (or rubber spatula), stir together until dough ball forms.
 If your dough seems too dry, you can add an extra tablespoon of milk.

-- Using a large** sized cookie scoop, scoop dough and drop directly into the simmering soup.
+- Using a large or medium sized cookie scoop (depending on how large you want your dumplings), scoop dough and drop directly into the simmering soup.
 Place them around the pot, not all in the same place.

 - Once all dumplings have been added, gently press them down so the soup runs over just the tops of them.